thcworks/dashboard_assessment/README.md

 # Review Dashboard Assessment

+## 📝 Task Description
-This is a submission for the take-home assessment to build a dashboard summarising behavioural review scores for employees, based on feedback from peers, managers, and direct reports.
+Using the provided dataset, build a small, functional app or dashboard that summarizes review scores for employees, based on feedback from peers, managers, and direct reports.

+The dashboard should allow users to:
+- ✅ Filter by one or more populations
+- ✅ Select users within those populations
+- ✅ View behavioural scores from different review sources (self, peer, manager, direct report)

+**Estimated time to complete:** 3–4 hours

+_Focus on clear thinking, usability, and maintainable code.
+It’s okay to skip polish—just add a note on what you'd do with more time._

 ---

 ## 🔧 Tools Used

 > ⚠️ **Note:**
-> While we’re open to submissions using a variety of tools (e.g., Streamlit, Tableau, Excel), our core platform is built in **R and Shiny**, so **submissions using R/Shiny will be prioritised** in the review process.
+> While we’re open to Python submissions, our core platform is built in **R and Shiny**, so **submissions using R/Shiny will be prioritised** in the review process.
 >
 > That said, if another tool better showcases your strengths, please feel free to use it—we value thoughtful, well-structured work above all.

-This project was completed using:

-> Example:
-- Python with Streamlit
-- R with Shiny
-- Excel with interactive charts
-- Tableau

 We encourage using tools you're most comfortable with while meeting the core goal: creating a clear, insightful, and maintainable summary dashboard.